End-to-End Examples#

 Set Up the Session#

-Ocean documentation’s Configuring Access section explains how you can find your base URL and API token.
+Ocean software documentation’s Configuring Access section explains how you can find your base URL and API token.
 Start by setting up the base URL and authentication token used for all SAPI requests.

 • SAPI endpoints are specific to a region.
 Examples in this document use the https://na-west-1.cloud.dwavesys.com/sapi/v2 base, for North America.